emipa606/ArgoniansofBlackmarsh/README.md

 - Included the patches for homebase icon and colorspectrum from the patch https://steamcommunity.com/sharedfiles/filedetails/?id=1732631434]Argonian Edits by Vas
 - [strike]Added an updated version of the https://steamcommunity.com/sharedfiles/filedetails/?id=1385996651]CE patch by Saebbi[/strike] Patch now included in the main CE-mod instead
 - Added Fat and Thin bodytypes, thanks Delta!
+- To select the minimum age for the biosculptor, please use the https://steamcommunity.com/sharedfiles/filedetails/?id=2600514932]Select Adulthood

 ## Supporting mods